 Equiping women with skill as a measure of breaking the poverty cycle.

-The product outs of the project are craft necklesses, wallets and craft bags, etc.
+The product outs of the project are craft shoes, wallets and craft bags, etc.

-In mainstreaming gender, the TFU project has promoted income generating activities targeting women at home (especially women headed households) by bringing them together to initiate sustainable economic projects to support their families.
+In mainstreaming gender, TFU has promoted income generating activities targeting women at home (especially women headed households) by bringing them together to initiate sustainable economic projects to support their families.

 According to the 2010 population estimates, Nabweru had a population of 19,311 at a density of 109 people per square km.
 80% of the residents are semi-illiterate, unemployed and many of them are women, especially young mothers.
 This population is confronted with several challenges like unemployment, poverty, illiteracy, marginalization, HIV/AIDS, domestic violence and hopelessness.
 A lack of empowerment tops this list.
 Most women come from poor backgrounds.
 As a consequence they are poorly educated and cannot be easily employed.
 This leads to unplanned marriages, illicit sex and menial jobs as ways to earn a living.
 Nevertheless women are industrial and have a strong will to do new things.